CloudSlang/docs/cloudslang_dsl_reference.rst

 file <configure_build_tool>` for input values respectively.
 If no encoding is found in the configuration file, the CLI or Build Tool will use the default charset of the Java virtual machine.

-When you structure CloudSlang files, indentation should be taken care of according to the rules specified `here <http://yaml.org/spec/current.html#id2519916>`__.

 The general structure of CloudSlang files is outlined here.
 Some of the properties that appear are optional.
 All CloudSlang keywords, properties